Is a conventional loan or VA loan better?

-“With a VA loan, you must have VA eligibility through military service, reserve service, or National Guard service or be a surviving spouse of a veteran who died in combat or from a service-connected illness or disability.
-These folks can also apply for a conventional loan, but most people who choose a conventional loan are not eligible for a VA loan,” says Leanne Crist, a loan officer at Mortgage Network.
+- Eligibility: Any home buyer can apply for a conventional loan.
+But with a VA loan, “you must have VA eligibility through military service, reserve service, or National Guard service or be a surviving spouse of a veteran who died in combat or from a service-connected illness or disability.” says Leanne Crist, a loan officer at Mortgage Network

-Secondly, VA loans allow 100% financing, while conventional loans typically require at least 3% down.
+- Down payment: VA loans allow 100% financing (no down payment), while conventional loans typically require at least 3% down

-Fourth, VA loans can only be used to buy a primary residence, while conventional purchase loans can be used for primary residences, second homes, or investment properties.
+- Property requirements: VA loans can only be used to buy a primary residence, while conventional home purchase loans can be used for primary residences, second homes, or rental properties

-Fifth, “a VA loan is backed and guaranteed by the Department of Veterans Affairs, whereas a conventional loan is [usually] backed by Fannie Mae or Freddie Mac,” says Sam Atapour, branch manager for Embrace Home Loans.
+- Government guarantee: “A VA loan is backed and guaranteed by the U.S. Department of Veterans Affairs, whereas a conventional loan is [usually] backed by Fannie Mae or Freddie Mac,” says Sam Atapour, branch manager for Embrace Home Loans

-She adds, “Both loan programs [also] have 30-year fixed-rate options, 15-year fixed-rate options, and adjustable-rate options, depending on borrower needs, situations, and length of time they expect to live in the home.”
+“Both loan programs have 30-year fixed-rate options, 15-year fixed-rate options, adjustable-rate mortgages, and jumbo options, depending on borrower needs, situations, and length of time they expect to live in the home,” notes Crist.

 Pros and cons of VA loans

 VA loans have their good and bad points.
-On the plus side, there is no required down payment, no mortgage insurance required, and no maximum loan amount.
+Some of the biggest benefits include no required down payment, no mortgage insurance required, and no maximum loan amount.

-On the downside, “appraisals can take longer, which can, unfortunately, make VA offers less competitive when compared to cash or conventional buyers,” explains Tony Davis, Chairman and CEO of Atlantic Home Mortgage.
+- VA loans are often slower to close.
+“Underwriting can take longer, which can, unfortunately, make VA offers less competitive when compared to cash or conventional buyers,” explains Tony Davis, Chairman and CEO of Atlantic Home Mortgage

-“Also, a funding fee is charged, which can be financed into the loan amount if you don’t want to pay it upfront.”
+- VA loans require a mandatory, one-time funding fee.
+The VA funding fee is usually around 1% to 3.6% of the loan amount, but it can be financed into the mortgage if you don’t want to pay it upfront

 - Be on active duty and have served 90 continuous days